fsspencer/dockerize-magento/README.md

 ### New Project
 1. Download a Magento clean instance from https://magento.com/tech-resources/download
 2. Uncompress the Magento code and go into the project root directory
-3. Execute the following from your root directory `dockerize install`
+3. Execute the following from your root directory `dockerize init`
 4. Follow the steps of the script
 5. Select `create new database` without importing anything
 6. Go to your browser and navigate to the URL you picked (http://dev.local/ by default)